badoo/codeisok/readme.md

 For installation explore .setup dir and find all nesessary scripts and tools

-For docker build run "docker build -t gitphp .setup" from project root To run docker container use start.sh script in project root
+For docker build run "docker build -t gitphp .setup" from project root.

+To run docker container use start.sh script in project root.